Nassim-Saboundji/ComicRepository/README.md

-# comicRepo Backend REST API
+# ComicRepo Backend REST API

 A backend REST API for a comic hosting website built in Node.js with the Express library and a PostgreSQL database.
 Tests were written with Mocha, Chai and supertest libraries.